Member Handbook

 • You no longer meet intermediate care facilities for individuals with ICF-IID eligibility.
 (This can be appealed.)

-When you must leave the NC Innovations waiver when you did not ask to leave, appeal rights are provided to you or your legal guardian in writing by the agency disenrolling them from the NC Innovations waiver, Medicaid or both.
-For most disenrollments, the effective date is the last day of the month.
+When you must leave the NC Innovations waiver when you did not ask to leave, appeal rights are provided to you or your legal guardian in writing by the agency disenrolling you from the NC Innovations waiver, Medicaid or both.
+For most disenrollments, the effective date is the last day of the month

 Back to Top ▲